johmedr/johmedr.github.io/_pages/about.md

 ---
 permalink: /
 title: "About"
-excerpt: "Researcher developing novel Bayesian methods to elucidate complex biological phenomena."
+excerpt: "Researcher developing Bayesian methods to study functions."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 I am a Postdoctoral Researcher at the [ICoN Center at MiT](https://yangtan.mit.edu/icon/) and an Honorary Research Fellow at the [Functional Imaging Laboratory](fil.ion.ucl.ac.uk).
 I work with the [ Jasanoff](https://jasanofflab.mit.edu/) and [Brown](https://www.neurostat.mit.edu/) labs on developing biophysical modelling of molecular fMRI.
 Previously, I was a Postdoctoral Researcher at the FIL, working with [Prof. Peter Zeidman](https://peterzeidman.co.uk/), [Prof. Karl Friston](https://www.fil.ion.ucl.ac.uk/~karl/), and the Memory and Space team led by [Prof. Eleanor Maguire](https://profiles.ucl.ac.uk/9569-eleanor-maguire).
-My long-term ambition is to understand how complex biophysical systems can instantiate and maintain behavioural functions.
+My long-term ambition is to understand how complex biophysical systems can instantiate and maintain functions.

 ## DCM Workgroup